This ultimate how to plan a trip guide is going to take you from daydream to travel reality in 15 easy to follow steps.

 Break Up Planning a Trip Into 3 Manageable Phases

-- Aside from the super organized, most long term travelers tend to book the first week or month in detail and then once comfortable with the whole idea of backpacker life, plan just a few days in advance.
+Most long term travelers tend to book the first week or month in detail and then once comfortable with the whole idea of backpacker life, plan just a few days in advance each time they move.
 Because who knows what might come up?!

-- Those taking shorter trips – such as a 2 week vacation – tend to plan almost all specific details in advance.
-Who wants to lose valuable time planning what to do that day with just 2 weeks away from work?
+Those taking shorter trips – such as a 2 week vacation – tend to plan almost all specific details in advance.
+Because who wants to lose valuable time planning what to do that day with just 2 weeks away from work?

 No matter how you prefer to travel or how long you intend to travel, the planning process can always be broken down into 3 manageable phases to make life easier and less like your brain might explode.

-Start by breaking your plan into these 3 phases, then set achievable steps and goals within each phase.
-All you need to do next is watch your dream trip create itself before your eyes.
-No stress, just positive reinforcement!
+All you need to do then is watch your dream trip create itself before your eyes.

 Phase 1 – Research & Determine (5 W’s and the H)

-Our advice is to be honest about what you think is achievable.
+Our advice is to be honest and realistic about what you think is achievable.

 For instance, don’t try to plan a year traveling around Europe and North America if your budget is US$ 10,000.
-We’re sorry to break it to you, but that just isn’t feasible!
+We’re sorry to break it to you, but that just isn’t feasible and you’ll save yourself a lot of drama if you plan effectively now.

 Step 1 – How Much Time Will You Spend Traveling?